zigyprints/backendDevelopmentApplications/README.md

 Future Improvements->
 1.Implementing Login/Logout feature is a must, which will allow multiple users to maintain their own ToDo lists.
-2.Implementing date or calender features os that users can set a deadline to their tasks and be more productive.
+2.Implementing date or calender features so that users can set a deadline to their tasks and be more productive.
 3.Implementing a service like twillio in the API so that users can get notifications of the tasks that are incomplete and their deadlines are closing in.